Our Green Finance Essay Competition 2020 has now closed for applicants.

 “How can finance professionals actively encourage changes in consumer behaviour to achieve society’s goals on climate change?”

-Your essay should refer to the UN’s Sustainable Development Goals and the Paris Climate Agreement.
+The essay should refer to the UN’s Sustainable Development Goals and the Paris Climate Agreement.
 Your answer to the question should be no more than 1,500 words.
 Entries should be submitted in Word format via the application form below, along with a short biography about your career and interest in Green Finance, by Friday 31st July 2020.

 The competition is open to anyone in the UK or international and you don’t need to be a member of the Chartered Banker Institute to enter.
 There are also no age restrictions on entrance to this competition.